tomatolog/manticore/docs/5_searching/grouping_clustering_search_results.rst

 -  SPH\_GROUPBY\_DAY, extracts year, month and day in YYYYMMDD format from timestamp;

--  SPH\_GROUPBY\_WEEK, extracts year and first day of the week number (counting from year start) in YYYYNNN format from timestamp;
+-  SPH\_GROUPBY\_WEEK, extracts year and f.html day of the week number (counting from year start) in YYYYNNN format from timestamp;

 -  SPH\_GROUPBY\_MONTH, extracts month in YYYYMM format from timestamp;